Allen Allensworth

-Allen Allensworth (7 April 1842 – 14 September 1914) was an American chaplain, colonel, city founder, and theologian.
+Allen Allensworth (April 7, 1842 – September 14, 1914) was an American chaplain, colonel, city founder, and theologian.
 Born into slavery in Kentucky, he escaped during the American Civil War by joining the 44th Illinois Volunteers as a Union soldier.
-After being ordained as a Baptist minister, he worked as a teacher, led several churches, and was appointed as a chaplain in the United States Army.
-In 1886, he gained appointment as a military chaplain to a unit of Buffalo Soldiers in the West, becoming the first African American to reach the rank of lieutenant colonel.
-He served in the US Army for 20 years, retiring in 1906.
+After being ordained as a Baptist minister by the Fifth Street Baptist Church, April 9, 1871, he worked as a teacher, led several churches, and was appointed as a chaplain in the United States Army.
+In 1886, he gained appointment as a military chaplain to a unit of Buffalo Soldiers in the West, becoming the first African American to reach the rank of lieutenant colonel in the United States Army.
+He served in the Army for 20 years, retiring in 1906.

 Allensworth was a prolific public speaker, embarking on a speaking tour with the goal of inspiring Black youth.
 His lectures included Five Manly Virtues Exemplified, The Battle of Life and How to Fight It, and Character and How to Read It.
-While on tour in Pasadena, he met Professor William Payne, with whom he later founded Allensworth, California.
+While on tour in Pasadena, he met William Alexander Payne, a professor.
 In 1908, Allensworth, Payne, and a small committee founded Allensworth, California, the first community established, financed, and governed entirely by African Americans.
 It continues to be restored and maintained as the Colonel Allensworth State Historic Park.